 Major Story Arcs

-Reece was never the popular kid in school.
+Reece grew up in the town of Dinosaur, Colorado.
+His mother was 44 when she had him, and didn't want a new baby.
+He was never the popular kid in school, and had a stressful relationship with his mother, who put him down.
 Having struggled for so long, forced to follow the whims of others, Reece decided now was his time.
 Using his incredible powers (which at that time he focused through a short metal wand) Reece easily defeated the Fantastic Four and gained control over the Baxter Building.
 The Fantastic Four allied themselves with Uatu the Watcher and tried to stop Owen Reece from taking over a city.
 The Fantastic Four were met with defeat again and were forced to leave the city in order to take down Reece.
 Mr Fantastic researched and studied Reece and discovered his weakness: he could manipulate molecules but he was unable to affect organic matter.
 The Fantastic Four wrapped themselves in plaster and were sent as statues by Alicia Masters.
 Reece believed that he could control all matter and used his powers to crush the plastered Fantastic Four.
 The feedback from the organic molecules caused Reece great pain and Uatu the Watcher was able to banish the Molecule Man to a dimension where time is accelerated, and where his powers were lost to him.

 The " Son of " Molecule Man